Growing Auckland’s economy – opportunities and challenges

 The first report, Advanced Industries: Auckland’s Opportunity, will look at Auckland’s advanced industries, a diverse group of industries which play an increasingly important role in Auckland’s economic performance.
 The report will summarise the role and importance of these industries and detail opportunities for ATEED, our partners and other key stakeholders to support their growth.

-Three other publications in this series will seek to explore in more depth various opportunities within the advanced industry segment:
+Two other publications in this series will seek to explore in more depth various opportunities within the advanced industry segment:

 Convergence and Disruption Auckland’s Tech Opportunity (April 2017)